TsubasaK111/codecheck-1925/answer.md

 ##Installation:
  1. **Install all requirements.**
- 2. Download the contents of this repo.
+ 2. Download the contents of this repo to a directory of your choice.
  3. Open command prompt.
  4. Enter `cd [directory of your choice] && codecheck`
- 5. `codecheck: tests  : 3
-codecheck: success: 3` should print to console.
+ 5. `codecheck: tests  : 3  codecheck: success: 3` should print to console.
  6. This means that I'm moderately awesome.
 (And so are you!)

 ##Requirements: